 - And are they counting a year on that planet in Earth time or by their own planet’s time?
 If it’s the latter then that’s a very long wait, and the hostess has aged remarkably well.

-- Greg Davies was good though, but there’s an argument to suggest that he’s not actually a very good actor.
+- I am a fan of Greg Davies though and while he was enjoyable in that he got to play the same character (or mood) that he always does here, there’s an argument to suggest that he’s not actually a very good actor.

 - I enjoyed the stuff with River not knowing who the Doctor was, which made sense with the idea I had in my head that she only ever knowingly met Tennant and Smith.